-Pre-CARI mapping efforts for California contain varying levels of detail, vintages, coverage, and classifications, which makes comparisons of wetland presence across the state challenging.
-To improve wetland and riparian data in the state, CARI is produced using a standardized mapping approach developed by statewide experts and implemented regionally drawing on local knowledge.
-Examples of CARI mapping can be seen in the SF Bay Area, Lake Tahoe Basin (Upper Truckee River Watershed), and the Southern California Coast.
+Pre-CARI mapping efforts for California contained varying levels of detail, vintages, coverage, and classifications, which made comparisons of wetland diversity and extents across the state challenging.
+To improve wetland and riparian map data across the state, CARI has the following goals:

 - Develop detailed and standard mapping methodology that can be applied (and adapted) to all regions across the state.
 This includes developing region specific methods for specific wetland types as warranted.

 - Maintain a standardized classification system that can be applied (cross-walked) to different datasets in order to incorporate them into the statewide CARI base-map.
 This allows ongoing updates to the CARI base-map when new GIS datasets are identified that improve the accuracy and detail of the current CARI map.

 - Be supported by a statewide technical advisory team of GIS and aquatic resource experts so that the mapping standards and classification system can expand and adapt to support the scientific monitoring and assessment goals of the WRAPP and associated tools